GtkWidget is the base class all widgets in GTK derive from.

 in this

-'s coordinates to coordinates relative to target
+'s coordinates to coordinates in target

 ’s coordinate system.